 In autumn, and a lustre in its sky,

 Which through the summer is not heard or seen,

 As if it could not be, as if it had not been!

 Thus let thy power, which like the truth

 Descended, to my onward life supply

 To fear himself, and love all human kind.

 When the hour of noon has passed, the day becomes more solemn and peaceful.
-With the coming of autumn, we become conscious of a harmony and a lustre which were not experienced during summer and which belong only to autumn.
+With the coming of autumn, we become conscious of harmony and a luster which were not experienced during summer and which belong only to autumn.
 For the poet, too, the hour of his noon has passed, and the season of his summer is over.
-He would now like to experience the solemnity and serenity of the evening, and the harmony and the lustre of autumn.
+He would now like to experience the solemnity and serenity of the evening, and the harmony and the luster of autumn.
 These he can experience only with the help of Intellectual Beauty.
 Intellectual Beauty revealed itself to him when was still young and passive.

 He would now like Intellectual Beauty to exert its power upon him and to make the coming years of his life peaceful.
-He is worshiper of Intellectual Beauty and a worshiper of every shape in which Intellectual Beauty appears.
+He is a worshiper of Intellectual Beauty and a worshiper of every shape in which Intellectual Beauty appears.
 The magic of Intellectual Beauty has a deep hold on him.
 It is because of the influence of this beautiful Spirit that he loves all mankind and that he is free from arrogance and self-conceit.
 (To fear himself – Shelley means that he does not put much faith in his own power when these are divorced from Intellectual Beauty.
 He feels uncertain of himself and he admits that it is possible for him to make mistakes).